 Charlie enters Mrs. Ritchie’s garden for the first time.

 Charlie Proud (Kevin Zegers) is a high school kid with a lot of problems.
 He comes from a dysfunctional working class family, is constantly getting into fights at school, and is starting to hang out with the wrong crowd, led by Jim (Carmeon Daddo) who wants Charlie to be a part of his gang after seeing him win a fight.
 Mr. Dewitt (James Caan), the principal of the high school where Charlie attends has had to call him into his office on a number of occasions, and the school year has just begun.
 When Charlie is seen running away with a stolen purse, which Jim actually took, he calls Charlie’s parents, Sonny and Joan (David Schofield and Leslie Hope), into his office.
-Charlie is actually quite capable of learning, and when Mr. Dewit meets Sonny, also full of attitude and temper, he decides to give Charlie one more chance.
+Charlie is actually quite capable of learning, and when Mr. Dewitt meets Sonny, also full of attitude and temper, he decides to give Charlie one more chance.
 Charlie must start working for Mrs. Ritchie, (Gena Rowland) to make restitution for the stolen purse and the money inside.
 If he doesn’t, he will be expelled from school.
 It was Mrs. Ritchie’s purse that was stolen.
 And Sonny vows that Charlie will do the work to make restitution or else.
 Not wanting to face his father’s wrath, and because he actually likes learning, Charlie agrees to take the job.

 Charlie tries to look after his younger brother, Al.

-When Charlie goes over to meet Mrs. Richie, she is totally unlike anyone he has ever met before.
+When Charlie goes over to meet Mrs. Ritchie, she is totally unlike anyone he has ever met before.
 She has a huge garden, which she believes has magical powers and is home to the spirit of her late husband, a career soldier in the military.
 She doesn’t take any guff from Charlie, often driving him crazy by answering his questions with questions of her own.
 Mrs. Ritchie has a very different family life from what Charlie is used to.
 She has a grown daughter, about to marry a college professor, and their wedding in Mrs. Ritchie’s garden is going to be the big event of the year for her.
-Mrs. Richie has two mentally challenged sons, one of her own and one adopted.
+Mrs. Ritchie has two mentally challenged sons, one of her own and one adopted.
 Part of Charlie’s duties include looking after her sons, who are often picked on by Jim and his gang.

 Mrs. Ritchie and Charlie.